Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 49. When "advocates" work tirelessly to ensure an identifiable group of people is rendered worthless via their comprehensive denigration as burdens on society, these advocates are creating a society in which people in this group will suffer and do badly, even if they are competent, or brilliant, or Albert Einstein.

-when these are officially funded as public policy and practiced by those,
+these are officially funded as public policy and

-would obviously hurt other identifiable groups does not hurt us because
+obviously hurt other identifiable groups does not hurt

 "Ms Dawson rejects the accounts of the facts provided by both the Respondents and the Appellants."—Factum of the intervener, Michelle Dawson

 52. False and pejorative views of autism were presented by both parties.
 These views played essential and prominent roles in their respective and largely indistinguishable positions.
 This went unchallenged by all the government interveners, and by all the organization-based non-government interveners who, while claiming to represent the best interests of autistics and/or all disabled people, were complicit in perpetuating gross stereotypes of autistics as "fact".

 53. I found it impossible to imagine any decision deriving from the history of Auton, up to and including the SCC hearing, that would not result in permanent harm to autistics in Canada and elsewhere.
 Nor could I imagine that an autistic voice, speaking against the will of both parties, would be heard.